 When it comes to selling your junk car, it’s hard not to approach the process with skepticism.
-The great news is that there are countless legitimate auto salvage yards out there, but there are still a lot of dishonest ones too.
+The great news is that there are countless legitimate services out there, but there are still a lot of dishonest ones too.
 Keep an eye out for the companies that may try to pull one over on you thinking you won’t know you’re being scammed.
 Take a look at these 5 car buyer scams so you aren’t fooled when you try to get rid of your old car.

 You are given a vague estimate.

 Whether you are trying to learn how to deal with your partner’s hobby of collecting old cars or have a junk car that’s sentimental to you, the options of what to do with the car are sometimes blurry.
 If the car buyer gives you a vague value, it’s a red flag.
 When this happens it’s likely the auto salvage yard will lowball you upon arrival and assume you’ll settle on the amount of money in lieu of taking the vehicle back.
 Get a clear offer prior to towing the car from your home to the salvage yard.